mytchel/pass/README.md

 Uses chained aes encryption to store passwords (or small notes) in a file that allows for easy modification and viewing of the stored passwords.

+Passwords can be organised into directory trees like in a file system.

+There is a repl to make multiple changes not require typing your password half a dozen times.

 ## origins

 This all came about due to me switching to OpenBSD and discovering that